Thirumarperu

-Thirumarperu Manikandeswarar Temple is a Hindu temple dedicated to Shiva in Tirumalpur in Ocheri-Tirumalpur road, Tamil Nadu, India.
+Thirumarperu Manikandeswarar Temple is a Hindu temple dedicated to Shiva on Ocheri-Tirumalpur road in Tirumalpur, Tamil Nadu, India.
 Constructed in the Dravidian style of architecture, the temple is believed to have been built during the Cholas period in the 9th century.
 Shiva is worshipped as Manikandeswarar and his consort Parvathi as Karunai Nayagi.

 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the Nayanmars and classified as Paadal Petra Sthalam.
 A granite wall surrounds the temple, enclosing all its shrines.
 The temple has a five-tiered Rajagopuram, the gateway tower.

-The temple is open from 6am - 1 pm and 4-8:30 pm on all days.
+The temple is open from 6 am – 1 pm and 4–8:30 pm on all days.
 Six daily rituals and three yearly festivals are held at the temple, of which the Maasi Magam, Adipooram, Aani Thirumanjanam, Navarathri uthsavam for Ambal and Garuda seva for Vishnu being some of the prominent festivals celebrated.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.